 Discoverse FAQ

 This special FAQ serves to explain the EAS site policy on the controversial series Star Trek Discovery and its spin-off Star Trek: Strange New Worlds.
-As such, it does not only respond to actual questions but also to frequently uttered criticism of EAS in "Discoverse" issues.
+As such, it does not only respond to actual questions but also to frequent criticism of EAS regarding "Discoverse" issues.

 Q: I have been following your various comments on Discovery and SNW and your episode reviews.
-I have no problem with the continuity of the two series and I enjoy the visual updates, but I can see where you come from.
+I personally see no major continuity problems with these two series and I enjoy the visual updates, but I can see where you come from.

 A: This is not really a question, but an example of a civilized discussion about the Discoverse, without the namecalling that is going on in many communities.
-I respect fans with other opinions on how Star Trek should look and feel like, and the least I expect from my opponents is that they try to understand that I have important reasons to criticize the concept, many stories, the technology level and most design decisions of Star Trek Discovery (that are the yardstick for Strange New Worlds as well).
+I respect fans with other opinions on how Star Trek should look and feel like, and the least I expect from my opponents is that they try to understand that I have important reasons to criticize the concept, many stories, the technology level and most design decisions of Star Trek Discovery and Strange New Worlds.

 Q: Stop using the derogatory abbreviation "DIS" for Discovery as a part of your miserable crusade.
 Everyone else refers to it as "DSC"!
 It's official!